-What is Rosh HaShana?
+What is Rosh HaShanah?

-Traditions of Rosh HaShana
+Traditions of Rosh HaShanah

 The traditions of mostly all Jewish Holidays may change a little depending on the origin of the family.
 Observant Jews usually go to the synagogue for special preyers, for more secular Jews, this is a resting day.
-In Rosh HaShana the traditional dinner or Seder includes different foods that symbolize different things.
+In Rosh HaShanah the traditional dinner or Seder includes different foods that symbolize different things.
 Some people like to wear new clothes in honor of the new upcoming year.

-Surviving Rosh Hashana in Israel
+Surviving Rosh Hashanah in Israel

 Like on Shabbat and other Holidays, kosher bars and restaurants are closed and there is no public transportation.

-Synagogues in Tel Aviv For Rosh Hashana
+Synagogues in Tel Aviv For Rosh Hashanah

 If you are looking for a synagogue during Rosh Hashana, check out Secret Tel Aviv’s ‘Guide to Olim Friendly Synagogues’.